Complex Care Made Simple for Sam

 Complex Care Made Simple for John

 John came to Independence Homes in 2017; he lives in our newest Supported Living service in Surrey.
 It has been designed to make life as simple as possible, for those living with limited mobility and complex care needs.
-David contracted meningitis four years ago, at the age 41, which resulted in tetraplegia.
+John contracted meningitis four years ago, age 41, which resulted in tetraplegia.
 Previously he has worked as a controller for the London Buses for over sixteen years.
 Here he talks about what having independence means to him.

 ‘Having independence means a lot to me, I am not the man I was before, and my life has completely changed.
 I am a social person; I don’t want to just keep myself to myself all the time.
 I like people, and it is important that I have the chance to meet up with people and socialise when I want to.
 This environment offers that.